srcimon/screwbox/UNRELEASED-CHANGES.md

 - Renamed `Polygon` and methods accordingly (#864)
 - Renamed `Line` properties `start` and `end`
 - `SoftBodyComponents` requires last entity to link back to the first one
-- Usage of new helper `LazyValue` to wrap lazily calculated values
 - Slightly improved performance of `TargetMovementSystem`

 ### 📦 Dependency updates